-The fast moving economic impacts from the pandemic will impact San Diego for months to come, and the traditional model of connecting to resources is no longer valid: Internet searches, and even military/veteran personal networks, now unfortunately lead to information that has been made obsolete as a result of the fast changing economy.
-We hear this daily from our clients and partners.
-The essential component of military/veteran support in this COVID-19 era is to ensure military/veterans and their families/caregivers can link with a wide variety of personalized, local resources that draw on the deep reservoir of support that is not necessarily military/veteran specific, to include nonprofit, government and business connections.
+The essential component of military/veteran support in this COVID-19 timeframe is to ensure military/veterans and their families/caregivers can link with a wide variety of accurate, personalized, local resources that draw on the deep reservoir of community support to include nonprofit, government and business connections.
 That is the work of VCC.

 VCC continues to connect all San Diego County veterans, military and their families to a wide-breadth of local resources.
-Our core partners, 2-1-1 San Diego, the SD Veterans Coalition, the SD Regional Chamber of Commerce, Wounded Warrior Project, and the County of San Diego, provide the collaborative infrastructure to ensure veterans and military can tap all that San Diego County can offer veteran and military families.
+Our core partners, 2-1-1 San Diego, the SD Veterans Coalition, the SD Regional Chamber of Commerce, and the County of San Diego, provide the collaborative infrastructure to ensure veterans and military can tap all that San Diego County can offer veteran and military families.

 With COVID-19, the need for wide community involvement has only increased.
 Thus, VCC has outlined the following top priority actions: